Avocodo: Generative Adversarial Network for Artifact-free Vocoder: Experimental Setup

-\textbf{Unseen speaker speech synthesis} An internal multi-speaker Korean dataset was used to evaluate the generalization of the model.
-The dataset contains $156$ gender-balanced speakers with amount of about $244$ hours long.
-Among them $16$ unseen speakers were excluded from training.
-The voice style of dataset consists of a variety of reading, daily conversations, and acting.
-Audio samples in overall datasets were sampled at \num[group-separator={,}]{22050}Hz, $16$bit PCM.
+Public English dataset, i.e., VCTK \citep{vctk}, (Unseen(EN)) and internal Korean dataset (Unseen(KR)) were used to evaluate the generalization of the proposed model.
+VCTK consists of audio samples recorded by $109$ speakers, and the total amount of samples is $44$h long. $9$ speakers were selected for the testset.
+The internal Korean dataset contains $156$ speakers, amounting to an approximately $244$h long recording.
+Among them, $16$ unseen speakers were excluded from the training.
+The voice style of dataset comprises a variety of reading, daily conversations, and acting.
+The audio samples of VCTK and internal datasets were resampled at $24{,}000$Hz and $22{,}050$Hz, respectively.